vikingdata/articles/databases/snowflake/DOING/MySQL_To_Snowflake.md

 * Export to Json and upload
     * Create the tables on Snowflake first.
 Look at the data types for the fields in MySQL and see if Snowflake has an equivalent.
     * Be aware of Nulls.
-Make sure Json has null fields.
+That's why json is used.
+XML could also be used.
 * Use Python or other language to automatically take care of data type conversion.
 Tables on Snowflake should be created ahead of time.